Toward Self-Adjusting k-ary Search Tree Networks: Centroid static k-ary search tree network in O(n). Full version.

 Consider a subtree $Q$ at level $2 \cdot (h + 1)$ and a tree $P$ rooted at a grandparent of a root of $Q$.
 By Lemma \ref{lem:subcentroid}, $|V(Q)| \leq \frac{|V(P)|}{2}$ which by induction hypothesis $\leq \frac{|V(T)|}{2^h \cdot 2} = \frac{|V(T)|}{2^{h + 1}}$ \end{proof}

 Combining Corollary~\ref{cor:push_up1} and Corollary~\ref{cor:subcentroid}, we obtain that each subtree of an optimal tree at level $\geq 2\lceil \log_2(9k) \rceil$ must be weakly-complete.

-\begin{lemma} If there are two neighbouring subtrees of the same height both having their last level not empty and not full, the total distance can be decreased. \end{lemma} This lemma is also proved straightforwardly.
+The following lemma is also proved straightforwardly.
 We suggest the opposite and try to move nodes in between subtrees.
-We calculate the difference and show that the total cost decreases.
-The formal proof appears in Appendix.
+We calculate the difference and show that the total cost decreases. \begin{lemma} If there are two neighbouring subtrees of the same height both having their last level not empty and not full, the total distance can be decreased. \end{lemma} \begin{proof} We consider two such subtrees with the smallest height, in a sense that they have all their leaves as far to the ``left'' as possible.

+Suppose that in each subtree the last level contains at most $m$ leaves.
+The left subtree has $0 < l < m$ leaves on its last layer and the right subtree has $0 < r < m$ leaves on its last layer.
+Furthermore, we can assume that $r \leq l$.
+(The other way around is symmetrical)